locustking/Level_2/README.md

 At the start of each daily scrum or programming meeting, we discussed what we did in the last 24 hours, and the work we'd do for the next 24 hours.

+We didn't face major impediments in our work, with the exception of the Thanksgiving holiday.
+This forced us to consider planning ahead of holiday weekends, to avoid scheduling problems.

 ###Sprint Review:
 Sunday 11/27 at 11:30 PM EST (Included the actual Stakeholder, Geri, and we went over the project, new website, updated working software, and vision to gain feedback)
 -> https://www.youtube.com/playlist?list=PLdSVN_Vqb9vpJtJ4-UMkpSDz_aOFoHGf2